NIKE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS Of Lead Plaintiff Deadline In Class Action Lawsuit Against NIKE, Inc. - NKE

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until August 19, 2024 to file lead plaintiff applications in a securities class action lawsuit against NIKE, Inc. (NYSE: NKE).
+NEW ORLEANS, La., Aug.
+9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until August 19, 2024 to file lead plaintiff applications in a securities class action lawsuit against NIKE, Inc. (NYSE: NKE ).
 This action is pending in the United States District Court for the District of Oregon.

 Get Help